Our Brussels team is also supported by all Positive Money UK staff members and by a group of seven professional advisors.

 POSITIVE MONEY EUROPE’S TEAM

 Stan joined Positive Money in August 2015 as international coordinator.
-After two years leading the QE for People campaign and the International Movement for Monetary Reform, he is now leading Positive Money Europe, with a focus on its influencing work.
+After two years leading the QE for People campaign and the International Movement for Monetary Reform, he set up the Positive Money Europe office in Brussels, and is now leading on its influencing work.

 Prior to joining Positive Money, Stan covered the euro crisis as a journalist and ran a blog where he helped spread knowledge about money creation.
 He has also coordinated the European Citizens’ Initiative for basic income and co-founded the French movement for basic income.
 Stan holds a master’s degree in Entrepreneurship.